silentgrowl/isis-plugin-scheduler/README.md

 ## Usage

-Copy config/scheduler.yml.example from the gem repo and save as ```config/scheduler.yml``` in your Isis installation.

-Edit the yml file to define a list of plugins whose responses you wish to trigger, and when.
-Follow the format from the example/
+Edit the config/scheduler.yml file to define a list of plugins whose responses you wish to trigger, and when.
+Follow the format from the example